The jury focuses particularly on the following criteria in its evaluation:

 You do not have to be a professional in application writing to convince the jury.
 There are a few ways to communicate an idea in a convincing way with little effort.

 Be straightforward.
 Summarize your ideas in a clear and concise manner.
 The Prototype Fund aims to make it easy for you to apply for funding, and we appreciate it if you make it easy for the jury to review your ideas.

 Be clear.
 Our jury consists of experts – but they not be experts in your exact field.
 Please write your application in a way that is understandable to people who are not working on your project.

 Show that you are active.
 Is some of your work already visible on your GitHub or Bitbucket account?
 We would like to see that.

 Show that your project thematically fits the Prototype Fund.
 Your project should fall within one of the four main topics: civic tech, data literacy, data security and software infrastructure.
-By the way, we have written a couple of blog posts about civic tech (in German).

 Be concrete.
 Tell us clearly and concisely which issues you want to address.
 It is helpful to know on what basis you are working – or what your hypotheses are based on – so please include references and sources!